liferay/liferay-docs/develop/tutorials/articles/100-tooling/02-liferay-ide/07-using-front-end-development-code-assist-features-in-ide.markdown

 6. Press *Enter* to use code completion and add the function to your button.

-As you can see, JavaScript development is a breeze using IDE's code assist features.
+As you can see, JavaScript development is a breeze using @ide@'s code assist features.
 Now that you know how to use the AlloyUI and JavaScript code assist features, you can learn how to use the CSS code assist features next.

 ### CSS Code Assist Features [](id=css-code-assist-features)

-IDE offers code inference and completion tools for CSS.
+@ide@ offers code inference and completion tools for CSS.
 In order to use these tools, you'll need to install an additional plugin.

 +$$$

-**Note:** The plugin described below is planned to be bundled with Liferay IDE in the near future.
-Initial tests of the plugin revealed performance issues in some cases, which is why it is not yet a part of Liferay IDE.
+**Note:** The plugin described below is planned to be bundled with Liferay
+@ide@ in the near future.
+Initial tests of the plugin revealed performance issues in some cases, which is why it is not yet a part of Liferay @ide@.
 Problems were not consistent, so you may have no issues installing the plugin, but we wanted to give full disclosure about it.

 $$$

-Follow the steps below to install the plugin in IDE:
+Follow the steps below to install the plugin in @ide@:

 1. Go to *Help* &rarr; *Install New Software...*.